 • Platforms allow shoes to be displayed

 • Avoid placing shoes on wire shelves above clothing to prevent soiling

 Additional Features and Accessories

 Flexibility: Expandable rods and shelves give you the ability to reconfigure your closet as your storage needs change.
 Some shelves can also be moved up and down, further increasing versatility.

-Children's Hampers: If you're having a hard time getting your kids to pick up their clothes, look for hampers that feature animals or cartoon characters to make disposing of dirty clothes more fun.
+Children's hampers: If you're having a hard time getting your kids to pick up their clothes, look for hampers that feature animals or cartoon characters to make putting away dirty clothes more fun.

-Motorized Organizers: Keep ties organized more easily with a motorized rack, which rotates ties with the flip of a switch to ensure that the ones buried in the back of the closet get used as frequently as the ones up front.
+Motorized organizers: Keep ties organized more easily with a motorized rack.
+It rotates ties with the flip of a switch to ensure that the ones buried in the back of the closet get used as frequently as the ones up front.